Sprayer-Mods/ModelForge/CONTRIBUTING.md

 - ✅ **Complete** – Provide **all** parts someone else needs to reproduce your problem in the question itself
 - ✅ **Reproducible** – Test the code you're about to provide to make sure it reproduces the problem

-In addition to the above requirements, for [Ultralytics](https://ultralytics.com/) to provide assistance your code should be:
+In addition to the above requirements, for [Sprayer Mods](https://sprayermods.com/) to provide assistance your code should be:

-- ✅ **Current** – Verify that your code is up-to-date with current GitHub [master](https://github.com/ultralytics/yolov5/tree/master), and if necessary `git pull` or `git clone` a new copy to ensure your problem has not already been resolved by previous commits.
+- ✅ **Current** – Verify that your code is up-to-date with current GitHub [master](https://github.com/Sprayer-Mods/ModelForge/tree/master), and if necessary `git pull` or `git clone` a new copy to ensure your problem has not already been resolved by previous commits.
 - ✅ **Unmodified** – Your problem must be reproducible without any modifications to the codebase in this repository.
-[Ultralytics](https://ultralytics.com/) does not provide support for custom code ⚠️.
+[Sprayer Mods](https://sprayermods.com/) does not provide support for custom code ⚠️.

-If you believe your problem meets all of the above criteria, please close this issue and raise a new one using the 🐛 **Bug Report** [template](https://github.com/ultralytics/yolov5/issues/new/choose) and providing a [minimum reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) to help us better understand and diagnose your problem.
+If you believe your problem meets all of the above criteria, please close this issue and raise a new one using the 🐛 **Bug Report** [template](https://github.com/Sprayer-Mods/ModelForge/issues/new/choose) and providing a [minimum reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) to help us better understand and diagnose your problem.